Product Photo Backdrop Tips

-Before choosing a backdrop, notice whether your object is light, dark, colorful, or reflective.
+Before choosing a backdrop, notice whether your product is light, dark, colorful, metallic, or reflective.
 This helps you choose a background that creates separation.

 The goal is contrast.
 Your object should stand out clearly from the backdrop.